-While the preference will be on classical music, all styles of music will be eligible for selection.
+All styles of music will be eligible for selection.
 Applicants must be enrolled in a full‐time course (minimum 37.5%) at the Conservatorium of Music, University of Tasmania.

 The Prize will be awarded to the best individual/applicant, however the individual performer may be accompanied by piano, or by no more than two additional players (3 performers in total).

 Further information regarding the application process can be obtained from Conservatorium.Admin@utas.edu.au.

 The selection process will consist of three rounds, with the third round being a public performance.
 The recipient will be the student or ensemble who satisfies the panel as the one most ready and prepared for the experience.

 Written applications will be shortlisted, taking into consideration the quality of the application which includes:

 - The applicant/s’ interest in taking music to regional Tasmania, and how their musical performance will contribute to the cultural life of regional Tasmania